Bob Cleroux

-Bob Cleroux (born Robert Cléroux; 1938 – April 25, 2025) was a Canadian former professional heavyweight boxer.
+Bob Cleroux (born Robert Cléroux; 1938 – April 25, 2025) was a Canadian professional heavyweight boxer.
 He was a two-time Canadian heavyweight champion.

 Early life

 Robert Cléroux was born in Quebec, Canada, in 1938.

 Amateur boxing career

 Bob Cleroux competed at the national championships as an amateur, winning the 1956 Canadian amateur boxing title.
 Coached by Jacques Chevrier and Ned Lafontaine at the Immaculate Conception Centre, he claimed victory in the open class heavyweight division at the 1957 Quebec Golden Gloves Championships, followed by the heavyweight title at the 1957 Canadian Amateur Boxing Championships.

 Professional career

 Cleroux turned professional in the summer of 1957 and made his pro debut at the Montreal Forum.
 He was under contract at the time with Raymond Lagacé, the then-mayor of L'Abord-à-Plouffe.
 By the end of 1958, he had posted 8 wins, 0 losses, and 1 draw in fights held in Canada.
 From 1958 on, his father and Al Bachman of New York co-managed Cleroux's career.

 His debut at New York's famed Madison Square Garden came against Buddy Turman on May 29, 1959.
 The contest resulted in the first loss of Cleroux's professional boxing career after he lost on points.
 He returned to the Garden in February 1960 to defeat Willi Besmanoff by unanimous decision.

 Al Bachman brought veteran American trainer Whitey Bimstein into Cleroux's camp during the summer of 1960.
 In July 1960, he climbed into the tenth spot in the National Boxing Association ratings with a fifth-round knockout over Roy Harris.
 Cleroux recorded his 18th knockout across 22 professional bouts.